Keyfactor/pem-pkcs12-remote-windowsorchestrator/README.md

 - **Store PathType** – Freeform (user will enter the the location of the store)
 - **Private Keys** – Optional (a certificate in a PEM/PKCS12 Keystore may or may not contain a private key)
 - **PFX Password Style** – Select Custom.
-- **Job Types** – Discovery, Inventory, Add, and Remove are the 3 job types implemented by this AnyAgent
+- **Job Types** – Discovery, Inventory, Add, and Remove are the 3 job types implemented by this Orchestrator
 - **Parameters** – Three custom parameters are used for this store type.
 They are:
   - **Type (Name MUST be &quot;type&quot;):**